Pann: Development of scales

-Mullaippann further evolved into sempaalai, a scale based on seven notes by the addition of two more notes, ma and ni to the pentatonic scale.
-Sempaalai pann corresponds to the Carnatic raga Harikambhoji.
+MullaippaN further evolved into sempālai, a scale based on seven notes by the addition of two more notes, ma and ni to the pentatonic scale.
+SempālaippaN corresponds to the Carnatic raga Harikambhoji.
 In ancient Tamil, the seven notes were termed kural, tuttam, kaikkiLai, uḻai, iLi, vilari and tāram.
 The seven basic notes are then developed into twelve swaras corresponding to the twelve houses of the zodiac.